jadecobra/python_tdd_exercises/DICTIONARIES.md

         }
         self.assertIsNone(a_dictionary['non_existent_key'])
     ```
-    the terminal updates to show a `KeyError`
+    as expected the terminal updates to show a `KeyError`
 - update the test using the `get` method
     ```python
     def test_how_to_get_a_value_when_a_key_does_not_exist(self):